 The Information Management & Governance team has responsibility for the provision of advice and guidance to Invest NI in relation to access to information legislation (the FOI Act, the EIR and the Data Protection Act 1998 (DPA)).
 Its main functions in relation to access to information are:

-- Overseeing, coordinating, advising and supporting Invest NI in their compliance with access to information legislation. - Allocating requests received centrally to the relevant Division within Invest NI to prepare a response. - Issuing guidance and encouraging best practice in relation to request handling. - Managing a FOI request tracking and monitoring system on behalf of the organisation. - Overseeing compliance with the ICO model publication scheme contained on Invest NI's website. - Publishing quarterly statistics and an Annual Report on the FOI performance of Invest NI.
+- Overseeing, coordinating, advising and supporting Invest NI in their compliance with access to information legislation. - Allocating requests received centrally to the relevant Division within Invest NI to prepare a response. - Issuing guidance and encouraging best practice in relation to request handling. - · Managing a FOI request tracking and monitoring system on behalf of the organisation. - Overseeing compliance with the ICO model publication scheme contained on Invest NI's website. - Publishing statistics on the performance of Invest NI in handling FOI requests.